AB InBev plans Vietnam brewery, Corona expansion

 "It's a brewery that we'll build in Vietnam.
 We already have the land licence," he added.

-Rivals Carlsberg, Heineken and SABMiller all have operations in Vietnam, either directly or through joint ventures.
+Rivals Carlsberg (CARLb.CO), Heineken (HEIN.AS) and SABMiller SAB.L all have operations in Vietnam, either directly or through joint ventures.

 Brito said the company had succeeded with its international expansion of Budweiser, since InBev bought Anheuser-Busch in 2008.
 Now launched in China, Brazil and Russia, international sales rose 6 percent last year from no growth in 2008.